Kemmangundi: Transport

 Kemmannugundi is 53 km from Chikkamagaluru, 17 km from Lingadahalli and 71 km from Shivamogga by road.
 The nearest National Highways, NH-206 or NH-48, connect to Bangalore.
 There is another route via Mullayyanagiri and Attigundi, a scenic drive.
-If you are dependent only on public transport then you can catch a private bus from Lingadahalli at 9.30am and the same bus (last bus) comes at Kemmanagundi at 4.30pm goes to Birur via Lingadahalli.
+If you are dependent only on public transport then you can catch a private bus from Lingadahalli at 9.30 a.m. and the same bus (last bus) comes at Kemmanagundi at 4.30 p.m. goes to Birur via Lingadahalli.

 Kemmannugundi is 212 km from Mangalore, and is accessible via road through National Highways, NH-73 and NH-173.